-- What are the possible side effects of minoxidil (Minoxidil)?
+- What are the possible side effects of minoxidil (Loniten)?

-- What is the most important information I should know about minoxidil (Minoxidil)?
+- What is the most important information I should know about minoxidil (Loniten)?

-- What should I discuss with my healthcare provider before taking minoxidil (Minoxidil)?
+- What should I discuss with my healthcare provider before taking minoxidil (Loniten)?

-- What happens if I miss a dose (Minoxidil)?
+- What happens if I miss a dose (Loniten)?

-- What should I avoid while taking minoxidil (Minoxidil)?
+- What should I avoid while taking minoxidil (Loniten)?

-- What other drugs will affect minoxidil (Minoxidil)?
+- What other drugs will affect minoxidil (Loniten)?

 Minoxidil is a vasodilator that relaxes (widens) blood vessels and improves blood flow.

-Minoxidil is used to treat high blood pressure (hypertension).
-It is usually given together with two other medications including a diuretic (water pill).
+Minoxidil is used to treat severely high blood pressure (hypertension) that is causing symptoms or damaging your vital organs.
+Minoxidil is usually given together with two other medicines to help prevent serious side effects.

-Minoxidil may also be used for other purposes not listed in this medication guide.
+Minoxidil may also be used for purposes not listed in this medication guide.

-What are the possible side effects of minoxidil (Minoxidil)?
+What are the possible side effects of minoxidil (Loniten)?

-- chest pain spreading to the arm or shoulder, nausea, sweating, general ill feeling;
+- chest pain spreading to your jaw or shoulder;

 - swelling in your legs, ankles, or feet;